PRABHAEZHIL/HDB_Resale_Analysis/README.md

 Date Table is created by using DAX `Date = CALENDAR(DATE(2012,1,1),DATE(2024,12,31))`<br>

 25 Measures are created.
 Few Example as follows <br>
-  1. Getting TopRegion with highest  in Transaction<br>
+  1. Getting TopRegion with the highest  in Transaction<br>

   `  VAR TopTown =
       CALCULATETABLE(